LOCAL HEALTHCARE PROVIDERS

 Pasadena, CA 91105

-Maya Smolarek, MD, is a board-certified adult psychiatrist at Adelpha Psychiatric Group in Pasadena, California.
+Maya Smolarek, MD, is a board-certified adult psychiatrist at Adelpha Psychiatric Group in Pasadena and Oakland, California.

 Dr. Smolarek graduated Phi Beta Kappa from UC Berkeley with a degree in Religious Studies.
 Although she pursued medical training to enter end-of-life care, she could not escape the allure of focusing on internal experience, meaning, and personal narrative in the specialty of Psychiatry.